virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

 ###Skip Node Emails

-By default in Jelastic, a user is informed via email about adding new nodes into environments.
+By default in Virtuozzo PaaS, a user is informed via email about adding new nodes into environments.
 In Cloud Scripting there is an ability to set an option to skip these emails upon environment creation:
 - globally for all *nodeTypes*
 - for specific *nodeTypes*
 This option does not affect the email notification upon node addition by scaling.